 II.
 Moderate Drinking

 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) has described drinking in moderation.
-For a man it’s consuming four drinks on any day and an average of 14 drinks per week.
-For women, it is consuming three drinks in any one day and an average of seven drinks per week.
+For men it’s consuming four drinks on any day and an average of 14 drinks per week.
+And for women it’s consuming three drinks in any one day and an average of seven drinks per week.

 A standard alcoholic drink is a